 1. Continue refinement of the learning objectives by increasing the specificity and improving the linkage to lectures and assessments.
 2. Additional meaningful quizzing or in-class activities requiring higher level Blooms would help the students and increase engagement satisfaction.
 This should apply to both in-class and “homework”.
 3. The organizational structure should be optimized for the most logical sequence with consideration given to availability of faculty and limited curricular time.
 As always use your best judgment.
 4. Keep up the good work.
 Your passion for teaching and supportive and caring nature and flexibility is commended.

 Hematology System Review.
-The Curriculum Committee discussed the 2012 Endocrine/Reproductive System review compiled by Elizabeth Bradley.
+The Curriculum Committee discussed the 2012 Hematology System review compiled by Elizabeth Bradley.